Tenerife markets that locals are looking for may differ from those that people on holidays prefer.

 Then lately, vintage markets like that of Calle Clavel near La Hierbita quite close to Calle del Castillo are gaining more and more weekly momentum.

 The store had much Fifties fashion for sale when my friend Anand Rubai the artist and I discovered it.
 Its owner and Anand wanted to set up a marketing partnership.
-However, my friend is only fit for night markets, unfortunately, as she's unable to get up in the morning.

 You can find Vintage Market Clavel by its Facebook page.
 Then there's also La Abejera Vintage Saturday shopping in the suburb Garcia Escámez for you to check out.
 New trends of Tenerife markets are humming indeed.

 Indeed, many Tenerife towns still have small supermarkets and shops, some of which go back a 100 years.